Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/7/2021 (Day 6)

+- Completed more Codewars problems.
+Day got hectic with kiddo going back to school and various home tasks, so only had 30 minutes to code.
+Working on giving myself grace and believing something is better than nothing!

 ## 1/6/2021 (Day 5)

 - Worked on Codewars problems, but day got derailed a bit by real work.
 Will pick it back up tomorrow!